 2. Leave the house and stay gone for longer and longer periods of time (10 minutes, then 15 minutes, then 18 minutes, and so forth) – until your canine becomes accustomed to being left alone and staying composed.

 3. Give your dog play with a hard rubber chew toy to keep him busy while you are gone; this prevents him from continuously gnawing on the furniture and barking.

 4. Give your pet canine a piece of clothing that smells like you.
 A familiar scent creates a soothing presence that remains even after you have let and helps keep your dog calm enough to deal with separation anxiety.

 5. Tone down entrances and exits.
 Whether you are coming home or leaving, keep it on the down low.
-Suppress your enthusiasm when greeting your dog, and don’t indulge into dramatic goodbyes when leaving him behind.
+Suppress your enthusiasm when greeting your dog, and don’t indulge in dramatic goodbyes when leaving him behind.
 It may be a challenge, but a less dramatic build-up can reduce the mental charge that leads to your dog’s separation anxiety.